 - Overview of Status of International Commercial Arbitration

-Advanced Training courses in Arbitration:
+- Advanced Training courses in Arbitration:

-- Drafting an Arbitral Award
+- How to write an Arbitral Award

-Training Programmes in Mediation
+- Training Programmes in Mediation

 - Training courses to become a certified Mediator

 The 48 hours of Mediation Training Program at ILSCA offers an opportunity to the participants to become and effective negotiator and a skilled mediator.
 The training in Mediation will be provided experienced, certified Master trainers in Mediation – who will introduce the participants to the concept and the theory of Mediation with an opportunity to practice the mediation process for resolving disputes through a series of interactive presentations, role play simulations and real life case studies.

 ILSCA -ILS ADR Cell